Carole Bureau-Bonnard

-Carole Bureau-Bonnard (born 9 August 1965) is a French kinesiotherapist and politician of La République En Marche!
-(LREM) who was elected to the French National Assembly on 18 June 2017, representing the department of Oise.
+Carole Bureau-Bonnard (born 9 August 1965) is a French kinesiotherapist and politician who was elected to the National Assembly in the 2017 French legislative election, representing the department of Oise.
+She is a member of Renaissance (RE).

 Political career

+In 2008, she was elected as a municipal councillor of Noyon and became, in 2010, first deputy mayor of the town.
+She is also elected to the community of communes of the Pays Noyonnais, of which she is vice-president.

 Having previously been active for the Socialist Party, Bureau-Bonnard joined LREM in 2017.

 In parliament, Bureau-Bonnard has been a member of the Defence Committee since 2017.
 From 2017 until 2019, she served as one of six vice-presidents of the National Assembly, under the leadership of president Richard Ferrand.
 In this capacity, she was in charge of the parliament's international activities.

+She lost her seat in the second round of the 2022 French legislative election to National Rally candidate Michel Guiniot.

 Political positions

 In July 2019, Bureau-Bonnard voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 Controversy

 In 2019, Bureau-Bonnard's office in Noyon was vandalized during anti-government protests of the Yellow vests movement.